Quenlin Blackwell: Personal life

-Blackwell may have asthma.
+Blackwell came out as bisexual in 2018.
+She was diagnosed with OCD at age 15.
 She has also stated that she suffered from anorexia, which, according to her, worsened in 2018 after she received hate online for an unintelligible tweet about her parents' skincare brand.
-She is a Christian, stating that God "was implemented in my entire family structure" in Texas.
-In May 2024, Quenlin's older brother Jairyn Blackwell was killed in a homicide shooting.
-He was 30 years old.
-In 2019, Blackwell came out as bisexual in a tweet.
-A video of her kissing singer Billie Eilish at Coachella in 2024 also gained attention on social media.

 In October 2020, a then-19-year-old Blackwell and the then-41-year-old American record producer Diplo posted videos about living with one another, which fans online decried as Diplo grooming Blackwell, though both denied that they had a relationship beyond being friends.
 Diplo clarified that Blackwell was renting a property from him and that there was no romantic relationship between the pair.

+Prior to this, Quenlin 'bed hopped' on the couches of other prominent, affluent influencers and celebrities in Los Angeles.
+In her own YouTube video titled "FEEDING STARVING CELEBRITIES FT.
+LIL YACHTY", Yachty revealed that she was sleeping on his couch in 2018.